25 Incredible Things to Do in Niagara Falls with Kids

 1. Niagara City Cruises

-One of the most iconic things to do in Niagara Falls is to hop on a boat ride right up to the Falls.
+One of the most iconic things to do in Niagara Falls is getting right up next to the Falls on a boat tour.

 2. Journey Behind the Falls